August 8, 2022

 Staking is the primary anti-dilution measure mechanism of the protocol.
 During times where the protocol absorbs carbon tokens to mint new KLIMA (i.e. supply increases), existing holders are diluted against the growth in supply.
 By distributing KLIMA to those who ‘stake’, that dilution is minimized.
 The amount minted and distributed is controlled by a variable named the reward rate, which is the percentage of supply that is rebased on an eight-hour cadence.

-KLIMA is a central pillar of both the KlimaDAO protocol and the wider on-chain carbon market.
-Over the coming years, we anticipate the benefits of the on-chain carbon market will becoming better understood by organizations, corporations, and individuals alike.
+KLIMA is a central pillar of both the KlimaDAO protocol and the wider Digital Carbom Market (DCM).
+Over the coming years, we anticipate the benefits of the DCM will becoming better understood by organizations, corporations, and individuals alike.
 As this happens, the blockchain will take its place as the primary space for those who wish to access the VCM in a totally transparent manner, and take ownership over their unavoidable carbon emissions.